 Agustín Atzerias was an industrialist who in 1892 was facing serious financial problems.
 Nevertheless, he wanted to finish building a fine house for himself in Gràcia.
 He decided to make a deal with the devil, selling his soul in exchange for a fortune.
 He ended up winning the lottery and consequently decorated the facade of the house with demon heads, which remain to this day.

 This street in La Ribera was home to the most famous school of witchcraft in Barcelona.
 The school was run by a famous disciple of the devil called “Seca”.
 It is rumored that the school produced professionals of witchcraft who would buy the bones of people that had been condemned to the gallows.
 Several of the schools students were ultimately captured and burned at the stake.

 In 1935, the building at Carrer Francisco Giner, 43 in Gràcia was the setting of extreme paranormal events.
 Many of the people living there experienced poltergeist phenomena, such as loud banging noises on the wall and furniture flying in the air.
 The residents fled the building and the paranormal events continued for a week.
 There were multiple witnesses, including the police and the press.

 Gran Teatre del Liceu

 The legend states that during the Middle Ages the site on which the Gran Teatre was built had been used for executions and was cursed.
 It has certainly had a long series of bad luck since then.
-After being built in 1847, it was severely damaged by fire in 1861.
+After being completed in 1847, it was severely damaged by fire in 1861.
 In 1893, 20 people were killed when an anarchist called Santiago Salvador threw two Orsini bombs into the stalls.
-Just over 100 years later, in 1994 the building was completely destroyed by a fire.
+Just over 100 years later, in 1994, the building was completely destroyed by a fire.